Colorado4Wheeler/Powermiser/README.md

-Powermiser for Indigo 7 (Version 2.x)
+Powermiser Version 2.x (for Indigo 7)
 ==========

 A plugin for the Indigo home automation system (http://indigodomo.com)